 Sittard – Strabeek (section 25)

 How do you navigate the Pieterpad?
-In addition to following the route map in the Pieterpad guidebooks, there are additional ways to navigate on the Pieterpad.
+You can use the Pieterpad guidebooks, but there are additional ways to navigate on the Pieterpad.

 Follow the markers

-The Pieterpad is generally very well marked.
-This is a red and white marking and you see it very regularly.
-In principle, always follow the trail with the red and white flag.
+The second way to navigate on the Pieterpad trail is by following the markers.
+Pieterpad is generally very well-marked.
+This is a red and white marking and you see it regularly.
+Always follow the trail with the red and white flag.
 Sometimes there is a red and white arrow that points in the right direction.
-And now and then you’ll see a cross, which means you should not go that way.
+And every now and then you’ll see a cross, which means you should not go that way.

 Do you want to walk several stages in a row and sleep on (or near) the Pieterpad?
 There are a few options for staying overnight.